 They are like features of a manic episode but do not cause any noticeable symptoms at social places such as work and school.

 The episode is referred as hypomanic if the symptoms are seen for at least 4 days, but not long and severe enough to be labeled maniac type.

 Depressive episode features

-This episode is indicated by the presence of 5 or more symptoms for 2 weeks which include:
+This episode is indicated by the presence of five or more symptoms during the same 2-week period, which includes:

 - Depressed mood